-On the basis of the process established by us and having made appropriate enquiries, we are satisfied that the actuarial assumptions underlying the scheme liabilities are consistent with our knowledge of the Council.
-All significant retirement benefits and all settlements and curtailments have been identified and properly accounted
+On the basis of the process established by us and having made appropriate enquiries, we are satisfied that the actuarial assumptions underlying the scheme liabilities are consistent with our knowledge of the business.
+All significant retirement benefits and all settlements and curtailments have been identified and properly accounted for.

-Tours raitinuity,
+Yours faithfully,

-Head of Finance and Commercial
+(Head of Finance & Commercial)

-Chairman of the Audit Committee
+(Chairman of the Audit Committee)